Aggressive, Compassionate, & Responsive Criminal Defense

 - Any inmate of an institution who is operating a vehicle owned by or leased to the state, county, or municipality and being operated with the written approval of the warden and in a manner approved by the warden.
 The inmate must have passed the vision, written, and driving tests required for licensure;

 - A member of the U.S. military reserves who is operating a vehicle owned by the government in accordance with his/her duties;

 - A person taking the driving examination in order to receive a license, who is accompanied by a driver license examiner;

 - Any migrant farm worker who works in the state fewer than 90 days in a year and who possesses a license from another state;

 - Any resident who is 15 years of age or older while taking a training program, who is under the supervision of a driving instructor;

 - Any person operating a motorized cart in an area maintained for use by motorized carts;

-Penalties for Driving Without A Valid Georgia License
+Penalties for Driving Without A License in Georgia

-Under O.C.G.A. § 40-5-121, which lays out the penalties for driving without a license (as well as for Driving on a Suspended License), only one plea of nolo contendre (no contest) will be accepted within a 5 year period of time.
-Further, pleas of nolo contendre will be considered convictions for sentencing purposes.
+Under O.C.G.A. § 40-5-121, which lays out the penalties for driving without a license (as well as for Driving on a Suspended License), only one plea of nolo contendere (no contest) will be accepted within a 5 year period of time.
+Further, pleas of nolo contendere will be considered convictions for sentencing purposes.

 If you have been charged with Driving Without a Valid License, you need an attorney with expertise in this field.
 Contact me today.